Going off grid at Gibson Mill

 Listen to our podcast to learn about the history of Gibson Mill and find out what you can do to live a more sustainable lifestyle.

 The podcast was made possible thanks to the support of BMW i, the brand behind the all-electric BMW i3.
-As our partner, BMW i is not only allowing us to expand our network of electric vehicle charging points it is also helping us achieve our renewable energy ambitions by investing in groundbreaking projects at National Trust places.
+Our partnership with BMW i allowed us to expand our network of electric vehicle charging points and by investing in groundbreaking projects at National Trust places, the partnership brought us closer to our renewable energy ambitions.

 50% renewable: Going off grid